Perfect Cherry Blossom: Setting and prologue

-In the spring of the 119th season of Gensokyo, the Spring Snow Incident (春雪異変) occurs.
-Gensokyo is stuck in an eternal winter, with snowstorms happening in May.
-The three heroines, each for their own reasons, set out to do something about the winter, and return Gensokyo's spring.
-As the Hakurei Shrine is old, the winter caused Reimu to be perpetually stuck in the cold, which motivates Reimu to resolve the incident.
-Upon finding a cherry blossom petal in her home in the Forest of Magic, Marisa is intrigued as to whether the eternal winter is affecting places outside of Gensokyo, and like Reimu, Sakuya has to end the winter, as otherwise she would run out of supplies to keep the Scarlet Devil Mansion warm.
+In the spring of the 119th season of Gensokyo, an event later known as the Spring Snow Incident (春雪異変) occurs.
+Gensokyo is stuck in an eternal winter, with snowstorms continuing well into May.
+The three heroines, each for their own reasons, set out to resolve the incident and return spring to the land.
+Reimu Hakurei is motivated by the cold temperature making her life at the shrine miserable.
+Marisa Kirisame finds a cherry blossom petal in her home in the Forest of Magic and sets out to see if winter is affecting the outside world as well.
+Sakuya Izayoi is forced to act to prevent the Scarlet Devil Mansion from running out of supplies and fuel.
 Canonically, Reimu is the one that resolves this incident.